hansroland/reflex-dom-inbits/tutorial.md

 ## Function: *elDynAttr*

-All the above functions allow us to define static DOM elements.
+All the above functions allow us to define DOM elements with static attributes.
-But you cannot change them while the program is running!
+But you cannot change the attributes while the program is running!

-With the function *elDynAttr*, as the name says, you can specify attributes, that change during program execution.
+With the function *elDynAttr*, as the name says, you can specify dynamic attributes, that change during program execution.
 It has the following type:

 ```elDynAttr  :: (...) => Text -> Dynamic t (Map Text Text) -> m a -> m a```